lsst-sqre/safir/docs/user-guide/database/pagination.rst

 Unfortunately, due to limitations in FastAPI, you cannot annotate the cursor parameter with a validator that returns the appropriate object.
 You must instead parse the cursor in the body of the handler.
-`~safir.database.PaginationCursor.from_str` should raise `~safir.database.InvalidCursorError` on parse failure, which will be automatically converted into an HTTP 422 response if you use the error handler described in :doc:`../fastapi-errors`.
+`~PaginationCursor.from_str` should raise `~InvalidCursorError` on parse failure, which will be automatically converted into an HTTP 422 response if you use the error handler described in :doc:`../fastapi-errors`.

-By default, the exception raised by `~safir.database.DatetimeIdCursor` assumes the cursor is coming from a query parameter named ``cursor``.
+By default, the exception raised by `~DatetimeIdCursor` assumes the cursor is coming from a query parameter named ``cursor``.
 If this is not true for your application and you are using a cursor derived from that class, you should either catch the exception, modify ``location`` and ``field_path`` as appropriate for your application, and then re-raise it or override the ``__str__`` method to throw an exception with different metadata.

 Note the ``limit`` parameter in the above code example, which should also be used on any paginated route.